NGRASS3/TCPDump/README.md

 With tcpdump, you can capture packets based on a variety of filters, such as source and destination IP addresses, port numbers, protocols, packet sizes, and more.
 This helps you focus on the specific types of traffic you're interested in.
 Once the packets are captured, tcpdump can display their contents in a human-readable format, providing information about the headers, payload, and other relevant details.

+In this project I will capture and analyze packets from a specific website, and also create a custom shell script to monitor SSH activity on a secure sandbox terminal.

 <h2>Environments and Technologies Used</h2>